indiana-university/rivet-docs/content/components/navigation/dropdown.md

         <div class="rvt-grid__item-6-md-up">
             <h3 class="rvt-text-bold rvt-m-bottom-md">Application menus</h3>
             <ul>
-                <li>Application menus generally contian lists of buttons that are used for JavaScript-driven/in-page behaivior.</li>
+                <li>Application menus generally contain lists of buttons that are used for JavaScript-driven/in-page behavior.</li>
                 <li>Application menu items (buttons) should use the <code>role="menuitemradio"</code> when they are used to toggle JavaScript-driven fuctionality.
 Otherwise, buttons should use the <code>role="menuitem"</code> attribute.</li>
                 <li>To indicate the current state of an application menu item, use the <code>aria-checked="tue"</code> attribute.</li>
             </ul>